rollchains/spawn/README.md

 - Base for a new module into your repo (spawn module new <module-name>).
 Regex import into your apps SDK without any comments in the app.go

 - Easily import or clone upstream modules into your repo (spawn module import <module-name>).
 Module name can also be a git repo (even one we do not own) that we can pull the files from directly for the user.
 So if we want SDK v0.50 tokenfactory, we can pull from repo X or repo Y depending on our needs.
 May require a unique go.mod for each module, unsure atm.
 Maybe we can abstract this away and handle ourselves?

-# cosmwasm/wasmd simapp
-- v0.50.0 tag
-- 7ea00e2ea858ed599141e322bd68171998a3259a

-## How to generate
-- cp app && cmd
-- rename go.mod to `github.com/strangelove-ventures/simd` (This will be replaced with the templater anyways)
-- import `github.com/CosmWasm/wasmd v0.50.0`
-- rm -rf ./app/upgrades/v050